marcgg/marcgg.github.com/manager-readme.md

 - If you're explaining a production issue to me, I want to hear the impact on users & if it's fixed before getting into any other details.
 If you don't start with the impact I'll be stressed out the whole time you are talking to me.

 - The company might need me to not share a particular piece of information with you, and I will not do it.
 However I will never lie to you, the worst I can do is remain vague.
+I might also tell you directly that this is not an information I can share.

 - By default I prefer to be direct and push people to do better.
 It's truly very frustrating to me to see someone not reaching their potential.
 While it is appreciated by some, I know that it can be a bit too much for some people.
 If this a problem, please let me know and I'll adapt.

 - Following up is very important to me.
 I assume that you will make a note of any action required and let me know when it's done / if it's delayed / if you need help.
 Once I consider that it is in your scope, I will stop worrying about it and trust you to deliver.
-What I dislike is people forgetting tasks or dropping topics without telling me.
+I really dislike people forgetting tasks or dropping topics without telling me.

 - Sometimes I can speak too much, especially when it's a topic I enjoy.
-Feel free to interrupt me if you feel like this is not relevant and I'm wasting time.
+I'm completely OK being interrupted  if you feel like this is not relevant and I'm wasting time.

 ### Work

 - I have a very high esteem for what has been accomplished in the past, such as [legacy code][4] or previous product decisions.
 Yes sometimes it can be clunky, but the people who did it tried their best with the information and skills they had at the time.

 - I hate meetings that start or end late.
-It feels like a complete waste of time.
-If you are significantly late for a meeting, there's a good chance I'll cancel or start without you if it's not a one on one.
+It feels like a complete waste of time and generally disrespectful.
+If you are significantly late for a meeting, there's a good chance I'll cancel or start without you.
 Because of this, I also try my best to be on time to every meeting and you can expect my meetings to start on time.
 As a rule of thumb I'd say a few minutes late are acceptable, but above 5 minutes I will tend to expect a small excuse.
 At least that's the way I'll act with you if I'm late :)

-- There are cases where I'll work overtime.
+- There are cases where I'll work overtime, or very late... or very early.
 I don't expect you to do the same unless explicitly specified.
 If I message you and you're done with your day, I don't expect a response right away.
 In most cases it can wait the next day.
 When unsure, ask me.

-- I take vacations and you should too.
+- I take vacations, and you should too.
 When I'm off, I usually do not to check my emails nor slacks, but I'm always available via SMS for anything that can't wait for my return.
 Don't hesitate to use it if relevant, as I will feel way more at ease knowing that people will contact me in case of major trouble.

 - I have a bias for doing something instead of planning.
 I much prefer trying out an idea after a couple of discussions rather than having long meetings or studies.
 I also like to have a lot of quickly drafted alternative plans, so while I'll try out plan A, I keep plans B, C, D & E in mind.

 - To save time, I might invite you to some meetings without talking to you first.
 If the moment is not convenient or if you want more information about the agenda, don't hesitate to ask me and I can often move it.

 - I tend to have high expectations and will challenge you on what you are doing.
 This doesn't necessarily mean that you are doing a poor job.
 It often means that I believe you can progress even more.

+- I value time with my kid, so there might be time where they'll take priority over work.

 ### Personality Tests